persalys/persalys/python/doc/developer_manual/validation/validation.rst

       - default kriging parameters: Squared exponential covariance model, Constant trend basis type, optimize covariance model parameters checked, Scale 1;1;1, Amplitude 1, continue

-      - metamodel validation: for the computation of the predictivity factor Q2, only analytically is checked, finish
+      - metamodel validation: for the computation of the predictivity factor Q2, only 'Leave-one-out via analytical method' is checked, finish

       - a window appears with a table of parameters, a progress bar and 2 buttons 'Run' and 'Stop'
       - click on the 'Run' button and click immediately on the Stop button